Glansburg/e-Commerce-Database/README.md

 * How to use documentation to help me with syntax.

 ## Being new to web development I came across some issues you may see obvious such as:
 * The routing system was difficult for me.
+With extra time I was able to complete it all.

  ## Instalation
 N/A